 'Why is my dog not eating?' is a frequent question among pet parents.
 Dogs’ appetites, just like humans’, can vary depending on diverse factors.
 Thus, if your dog decides to skip a meal or two, there is nothing to worry about.
 He’s probably just too full from yesterday or may have a mild stomach ache.
 However, when a dog is reluctant to eat for more than 24 hours, it’s time for us to take action.

 Naturally, this doesn’t only refer to not eating.
 All dogs are different and every dog expresses his emotions in his own way.
 Your dog can start eating less, lose some weight, vomit, be lethargic, refuse treats, etc. Any change in his eating behavior is worth being examined.

-- Illness: Sometimes, loss of appetite can be a symptom of illness.
-However, illnesses will come accompanied by other notorious symptoms like fever, pain, lethargy, among others.
+Illness: Sometimes, loss of appetite can be a symptom of illness.
+However, illnesses will usually come accompanied by other notorious symptoms like fever, pain, lethargy, to name a few.
 If your dog shows two or more symptoms, you should go to the vet for a checkup, to get the right diagnosis.

-- Dental disease: One of the symptoms of dental disease is difficulty in eating.
+Dental disease: One of the symptoms of dental disease is showing difficulty in eating.
 Just like we wouldn't eat meat or stale bread when we are experiencing a toothache, dogs will not eat dry kibble that is hard on their teeth.
-Gum disease can be extremely painful and bothersome, which can make your dog reluctant to eat.
+Gum disease can be extremely painful and bothersome, and it can make your dog reluctant to eat.
 Dental care is essential: Approximately 80% of dogs will develop a form of dental disease throughout their lives.
 You can check all our dental products to provide your dog the right oral care he needs.

-- Meds: Take into account that if your dog is under the effect of any medication, this can cause a change in his appetite.
+Meds: Take into account that if your dog is under the effect of any medication, this can cause nausea, vomiting, diarrhea, and change in his appetite.
 Always consult with your vet if your dog is showing at least one of these symptoms.

 - Depression: Last in order but equally important, your pup can be suffering from depression.
 New environments can make dogs feel anxious, stressed, or depressed and cause a change in their eating routine.
-Pay special attention to sudden changes in his life, like moving houses, unfamiliar surroundings, the arrival of a new family member, or your neighbor’s dog passing away.
+Pay special attention to sudden changes in his life: moving houses, unfamiliar surroundings, the arrival of a new family member, or your neighbor’s dog passing away.
 A small and even imperceptible change for you, can have a great impact on your dog's life.